 My students LOVED this activity, even if they didn’t succeed in saving poor Sam!

 Does this sound like an awesome activity you’d like to try with your kids??
 Just drop your name and personal email address in the contact box at the end of this post and I’ll send them over to you right away into your inbox!

-This STEM download includes directions, material list, teacher script and inquiry questions needed to complete the challenge!
-YAY!
+This STEM download includes directions, material list, teacher script and inquiry questions needed to complete the challenge.
+Grab your copy today!